gophercoders/website/content/lessons/KS2/lower/repetition.md

 So that's what happens if you are lucky enough to guess the correct answer on your first attempt.

-If your guess incorrectly, for example 45, then the condition on line 31 is true so the loop is executed.
+If you guess incorrectly, for example 45, then the condition on line 31 is true so the loop is executed.

 The first line in the loop is an `if else` statement.
 The condition in the